Robot Unicorn Attack: Heavy Metal

 In October 2010, Adult Swim Games released Robot Unicorn Attack: Heavy Metal, an alternate version of the game featuring different visuals and music, for iPhone.
 It was later published to Adultswim.com, as well, on November 19, 2010.
 The game features the song "Battlefield" from German power metal band Blind Guardian.

 The game's presentation is influenced by depictions of Hell as well as glam metal.
 It received a better score on their website than the original.

 In January 2011, Robot Unicorn Attack: Heavy Metal was made available on Facebook alongside its original counterpart as a single application.

 Christmas Edition

 On November 23, 2010, Adult Swim released a Christmas-themed version of Robot Unicorn Attack entitled Robot Unicorn Attack: Christmas Edition.
 The game features "Christmas Time (Don't Let the Bells End)" by The Darkness.
 Robot Unicorn Attack: Christmas Edition was released on Adultswim.com in November 2011.

 Evolution

-Robot Unicorn Attack: Evolution plays identically to the original, but after three stars are broken in a row (four in a row in the Facebook version), the Robot Unicorn evolves into other robotic creatures.
+Robot Unicorn Attack: Evolution has identical gameplay to the original, but after three stars are broken in a row (four in a row in the Facebook version), the Robot Unicorn evolves into other robotic creatures.
 There are also multiple fairies per platform.
-In the Facebook version, the player must keep breaking stars in order to transform into the next animal; missing a star will cause the animal to revert to the unicorn.
+In the Facebook version, the player must keep breaking stars in order to transform into the next animal; missing a star will cause the animal to revert back to the unicorn.